RobMotyDel/CompuI/README.md

 Repository to upload c++ and python exercises

-## Until now it counts with the exercises:
+## Until now, the exersises that contains are:
 - Arreglos
 - Calculadora
 - Gauss Jordan method